brunosardinepi/dungeonomics/README.md

 - [ ] write tests
 - [ ] home page blog
 - [ ] BUG: when you cancel campaign creation, try to go back to an active campaign if you can
+- [ ] add ability to order sections in chapter update similar to how you can order chapters in campaign update